-The ongoing research at CRIC has a focus on human rights and peacebuilding aiming to enhance our understanding of how international actors can most effectively engage in conflict-affected countries in order to strengthen processes of human rights and peacebuilding.
+The ongoing research at Centre for Resolution of International Conflicts (CRIC) has a focus on human rights and peacebuilding aiming to enhance our understanding of how international actors can most effectively engage in conflict-affected countries in order to strengthen processes of human rights and peacebuilding.
 The research is directed at both the academic and policy environment.
-More about research.

-The interest in peace and conflict studies among students have increased since the establishment of CRIC.
+The interest in peace and conflict studies among students have increased since the establishment of Centre for Resolution of International Conflicts (CRIC).
 Educational opportunities in which CRIC plays an active role includes the specialisation in International Relations, Diplomacy and Conflict Studies.

-CRIC is organized as a cooperation between researchers from different disciplines.
-Most of the ph.d students and post.docs hired full time by CRIC have their offices at the physical CRIC centre together with the director and visiting scholars.
+Centre for Resolution of International Conflicts (CRIC) is organized as a cooperation between researchers from different disciplines.
+Most of the PhD Students and Postdocs hired full time by CRIC have their offices at the physical CRIC centre together with the director and visiting scholars.
 Most research seminars and meetings takes place at the CRIC centre, located at Department of Political Science, University of Copenhagen.
 The ongoing research projects are a collaborative effort between CRIC and the Danish Institute for Human Rights.